Original Album Sales – Comments

 2001 This Is Where I Came In – 1,100,000

-Over the course of 22 studio LPs from their first international release, the Bee Gees moved 75,5 million albums.
-If the average of 3,4 million units per album seems already low, considering 46,5 million copies come from two albums only, we would better check the median which is a mere 1,22 million.
+Over the course of 22 studio LPs, from their first international release, the Bee Gees moved 75,5 million albums.
+If the average of 3,4 million units per album seems low already, considering 46,5 million copies come from two albums only, excluding those two albums leads to a median of a mere 1,22 million.

 A one-album wonder, next!
 Well, not really.
 It is the strength of the Commensurate Sales to Popularity Concept to erase exploitation gaps between distinct artists.
-While acts like the Beatles got their studio albums extensively promoted over various decades, Polygram / Universal constructed the Bee Gees catalog differently.
+While acts like the Beatles had their studio albums extensively promoted over various decades, Polygram / Universal constructed the Bee Gees’ catalog differently.

 Their first four albums sold very well upon release, hitting the top 10 or even #1 in most countries.
-The Bee Gees were even one of the very first acts to expand beyond the usual English-speaking territories, getting incredibly successful all over Latin America and Asia while breaking records in South Africa.
-Markets were heavily singles-axed rather than albums-axed yet.
-During the first half of the 70s when the LP started to grow, the band fame collapsed.
-Then, when their attractiveness climbed immensely after Saturday Night Fever, most of their pre-1975 albums were out of print.
+The Bee Gees were even one of the very first acts to expand beyond the usual English-speaking territories, finding incredible successful all over Latin America and Asia while breaking records in South Africa.
+Markets were heavily singles-based rather than albums-based back then.
+During the first half of the 70s, when the LP started to grow, the band’s fame collapsed.
+Then, when their attractiveness climbed immensely after the release of Saturday Night Fever, most of their pre-1975 albums were out of print.
 Instead, various labels issued tons of compilations, standard priced or budget ones, covering their early hits.
-This situation remained true most of their career – Saturday Night Fever and Spirits Having Flown are the two only studio albums from the group that can be found at music retailers without struggling too much.
-Of course, all those compilations that took over the band catalog appeal will be treated in the related section latter on this article.
+This situation remained true most of their career – Saturday Night Fever and Spirits Having Flown are the only two studio albums from the group that can be found at music retailers without struggling to find them.
+Well, not struggling too much at least.
+Of course, all those compilations that took over the band’s catalog appeal will be treated in the related section later on in this article.

-We can’t avoid from commenting Saturday Night Fever total of 34,8 million units.
-It fells short of the 38,1 million copies shifted by Grease, in spite of outselling it by 22 to 15 million during their promotional periods.
-The last word isn’t said yet…
+We can’t avoid commenting on Saturday Night Fever’s total of 34,8 million units.
+It falls short of the 38,1 million copies shifted by Grease, in spite of outselling it by 22 to 15 million during their promotional periods.
+The last word hasn’t been said yet, however…

-Oh, one last point about pure album sales, of course Spirits Having Flown hasn’t sold 20 million units as widely reported for long, including by the Billboard in 1997.
-That figure wasn’t only about the album but encapsulated sales of its singles too.
-Good transition as those physical singles sales are going to be displayed on the following page!
+One last point about pure album sales, of course Spirits Having Flown hasn’t sold 20 million units as widely reported for so long, including by Billboard in 1997.
+That figure wasn’t only about the album, but included sales of its singles too.
+A smooth transition, as those physical singles sales are going to be displayed on the following pages!